-Beginning in late summer 2021, the City of Kettering will launch a multi-year, phased renovation to update Rosewood Arts Centre.
+Beginning September 7, 2021, the City of Kettering will launch a multi-year, phased renovation to update Rosewood Arts Centre.
 As part of the City of Kettering’s Parks, Recreation and Cultural Arts (PRCA), Rosewood is a community destination dedicated to enriching the quality of life for the residents of Kettering and the greater Dayton area by providing creative experiences through a variety of art forms for people of all ages, abilities and backgrounds.

 The renovation includes infrastructure improvements (mechanical, electrical and plumbing) and the creation of more efficient and customized learning environments for various artistic disciplines.
 Rosewood in located within a repurposed 1965 elementary school designed by Kettering architect Eugene Betz.
 Leased to the City from the Kettering City Schools, Rosewood Arts Centre opened for a full year of programming in 1985.
 Since then, Rosewood has provided exceptional arts programming including over 400 educational programs and classes each year, as well as artist studio spaces, exhibitions, performances and special events.

 The renovation will continue through 2023, and the building will remain open and continue to offer art education classes and gallery programming.
 Through community and stakeholder feedback and surveys conducted over the past several years, the renovation will include not only upgrades to the building’s infrastructure but also to expanding educational space for core program areas including youth arts instruction, ceramics, painting and drawing, and specialized spaces for glass and metal working.

 Funding for this project is provided by the City of Kettering and the Cultural Facilities Grant Fund administered by the Ohio Facilities Construction Commission, with additional support provided by the Kettering Parks Foundation.

 In 2016 a facilities condition assessment was completed of the existing Rosewood Arts Centre Facility to evaluate the existing conditions of the space and determine what infrastructure improvements and costs would be necessary to retain the buildings use as an arts center into the future.
 This allowed the department to evaluate the costs generated through the Library Arts Centre Project (described below) and compare these two potential options.